lionel87/fast-tree-builder/README.md

 - `includeEmptyChildrenArray`: Leaf nodes will include an empty children array when this is set to `true`.
 Otherwise they are left as `undefined`.
 Defaults to `false`.
 - `validateReferences`: When `true`, verifies all `parentId` or `childIds` resolve to real items.
 Only `null` and `undefined` are acceptable parent ids for root nodes when enabled.
 Errors are thrown on invalid references.
 Defaults to `false`.
 - `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or nodes reachable via multiple paths).
 Errors are thrown if the check fails.
 Defaults to `false`.

-> **Note on Child Node Ordering**
->
-> This library preserves the order of items when building tree structures, depending on how the tree is constructed:
->
-> When using parent IDs to connect items, the order of child nodes will match the order in which the items appeared in the original input array.
->
-> When using child IDs to connect items, the order of child nodes will match the order of the child IDs defined in the input item.
->
-> This behavior may be useful if maintaining a specific order of child nodes is important.

-> **Input Accessors vs. Output Keys**
->
-> * `id`, `parentId`, `childIds` works on the input item and can be property names or functions.
-The library does not make any assumption what an id should be so we purposely allow `null` and `undefined` as a valid id too!
-> * `valueKey`, `parentKey`, `childrenKey`, `depthKey` are always strings or `false` and are used as keys in the output nodes.

-> **'validateReferences' option**
->
-> Validation operates differently when in `parentId` mode and in `childIds` mode!
-> * in `parentId` mode: validates that the parent ids of root nodes was `null` or `undefined` and nothing else.
-If you expect these parent ids to be other than `null` or `undefined`, you can safely turn off this validation and loop trough on the roots manually to check the original parentId values are the ones you expect.
-> * in `childIds` mode: validates that every referenced child is resolved.
-Even if the child list contains `undefined`, a node with an `undefined` as ID must exist in the input.

 #### Returns